manwar/theweeklychallenge/content/blog/review-challenge-112.md

 summed over floor(*steps*/2), all possible values of *twos*.

-The marvelous logic produces the answer in a manner we haven't seen before.
+Thia marvelous logic produces the answer in a manner we haven't seen before.
 Unsatisfied, though, he continues on to provide two more submissions for producing the actual final permuted groups.
 First he gives us a [naive solution](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-112/wlmb/perl/ch-2a.pl), followed by one [more sophisticated](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-112/wlmb/perl/ch-2b.pl).
 His output even has his own take on things:

 ```
     Input: 1